caramel-moe/Daydream-API/README_EN.md

 ## License

 All API patches are licensed under the MIT license, unless otherwise noted in the patch headers.
+(Server is GPL-3.0)

 Daydream inherits its licensing from upstream projects.